EQuimper/twitter-clone-with-graphql-reactnative/README.md

 - [The Setup](https://youtu.be/33qP1QMmjv8)
 - [Part 1](https://youtu.be/qLBwByURMf8)

 This part is mainly for the basic setup of the server.
 We go over the installation of express and the basic graphql setup.
-We add also Mongodb and we make mocks on it.
+We also add Mongodb and we make mocks on it.

-1. Create a folder where we gonna put the server and mobile folder in
+1. Create a folder where we will put the server and mobile folder in
-2. Cd in the server folder and run the command `yarn init` + click enter on each question
+2. Cd into the server folder and run the command `yarn init` + click enter on each question
 3. Run `yarn add express cross-env body-parser`
-4. Create a folder call `src` and create a file in call `index.js`
+4. Create a folder called `src` and create a file inside called `index.js`
-5. Put a the top of the file the basic setup of express.
+5. Put the basic setup of express at the top of the file .

 ```js
 import express from 'express';